precice/precice.github.io/pages/community/precice-workshop-2024.md

 The call for contributions to the 2024 preCICE workshop is now open!
 Use the [submission form](https://ipvscloud.informatik.uni-stuttgart.de/apps/forms/s/JYtwkfiiiMCjHGjqjACifDWy) to submit your abstract for a talk and/or a poster.
 {% endnote %}

-A contribution to the workshop is not necessary for participating in the workshop.
+A contribution is not necessary for participating in the workshop.

 ### Registration